 Centralpay's fraud detection is based on 4 complementary services:

-- A transaction acceptance service based on contextual rules
+- A transaction-acceptance service based on contextual rules

-- A real-time fraud detection service
+- A real-time fraud detection service based on machine learning technology

-Several levels of black or white lists are available:
+Several levels blacklisting and whitelisting are available:

-- Card numbers
+- Geographic regions-MAP numbers

 - Phone Numbers